FromDaong/nft-web/docs/Social.md

 - Expecting a surge in user base, capacity estimated to 100,000 daily active users
 - Targeting a gradual growth to 300,000 daily active users in 3 months
-- Platform is more read-heavy, optimize for fast read of trits
+- Platform is more read-heavy, optimize for fast read of nfts
 - Smart contracts more write-heavy so optimize for gas(Layer 2?
 State Channels?)

 ### Assumptions